Tvirus5087/WhispersOfMara/README.md

 ---

 ## 🖥️ Requirements
 - Skyrim Special Edition (Steam only, Version 1170) YOU MUST ENSURE YOU HAVE THE CORRECT VERSION OF CURIOS IT SHOULD BE LISTED AS "ccbgssse037-curios.esl" CASE SENSITIVE.
 BACK UP AND DELETE TO REDOWNLOAD TO BASE SKYRIM IF NEEDED.
 YOU WILL CRASH OTHERWISE.
+DO NOT USE THE VERIFY INSTALLATION OPTION GO INTO THE CREATION CLUB (ITS FREE).
 - .net 7: https://dotnet.microsoft.com/en-us/download/dotnet/7.0
 - [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 - [.NET 9](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)